Donlon Surname History

 The surname Donlon was first found in Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island, where they held a family seat from ancient times.

-Important Dates for the Donlon family
+Early History of the Donlon family

 This web page shows only a small excerpt of our Donlon research.
 Another 70 words (5 lines of text) covering the years 1609, 1649, 1705, 1616, 1640, 1588, 1665 and 1660 are included under the topic Early Donlon History in all our PDF Extended History products and printed products wherever possible.